 Currently, shadow price locations are defined in the network model and are used for informational purposes since a uniform price is used for settlement purposes.
-In the future day-ahead and real-time market, locational marginal prices (LMPs) will replace the uniform price and be used for settlement purposes.
+In the future day-ahead and real-time market, locational marginal prices (LMPs) will be used for settlement and informational purposes.
+LMPs will replace the current uniform price for settlement of all dispatchable generation facilities, non-dispatchable generation facilities, dispatchable loads and price responsive loads.
+A new Ontario zonal price will be applied for settlement of non-dispatchable loads.

-In the future day-ahead and real-time market, LMPs will be used for both informational and settlement purposes.
-The following pricing location definitions will need to be maintained or expanded as part of the Network Model Build process:
+The following pricing location definitions will continue to be maintained as part of the Network Model Build process: